aenoncunanan/CamerViewer-v-1-0/README.md

 ###"The Green Screen"

 Using an application installed in a computer, the classroom monitoring system called "The Green Screen" will allow the user to access the camera installed in a room in real time.
 The application will automatically record video at the start of the camera, and will continuously record video clips with a length of 1 minute each until the camera is terminated.
 This will also allow the user to save a snapshot taken from the camera.
 The latest 20 snapshots and the last recorded video can be viewed by the user anytime.
+The user has an option to enable or disable the face detection and motion detection.
+The user can also choose to enable a guest user that can access only the camera.

 #Screenshots